Jaswinder Bhalla: Popular characters

-In the Chhankata series, Bhalla portrayed a variety of characters representing different aspects of Punjabi society.
-One of the key roles he played was Chacha Chatar Singh, an elderly villager who discusses Punjab's politics, the differences between rural and urban life, and shares jokes about everyday life.
-Bhalla also portrayed Bhana, a young man from Chatar Singh's village who has moved to the United States and is featured as a Non-Resident Indian (NRI) in the series.
-Another character, JB, is the son of Chatar Singh.
-Additionally, Bhalla played the character of Taya Fumhan Singh, another notable figure in the series.
+In his Chhankata series, Bhalla portrayed many characters carefully chosen from all walks of Punjabi society.
+One of the main characters is Chacha Chatar Singh, who is an old villager and talks about Punjab's politics, differences between rural and urban life, and tells jokes from all walks of life.
+Another character he portrayed is Bhana, a youngster from Chatar Singh's village who has emigrated to the US and appears in the Chhankata as NRI.
+JB, another character portrayed by Bhalla, is the son of Chatar Singh.
+Another notable character is Taya Fumhan Singh.

 Film career

-Bhalla appeared in several Punjabi films, including Mahaul Theek Hai, Jija Ji, Jihne Mera Dil Luteya, Power Cut, Kabaddi Once Again, Apan Phir Milange, Mel Kara De Rabba, Carry On Jatta, Jatt and Juliet, and Jatt Airways.
-In many of these films, he became known for his unique catchphrases, such as Mein Taa Bhannduu Bullan Naal Akhrote, Je Chandigarh Dhaijoo Pinda Warga Taa Rehjooo, and Dhillon Ne Kaalaa Cot Aiven Ni Payeya.
-Bhalla noted that through his performances, he aimed to bring attention to social issues, including abortion, drug use, and unemployment.
+Bhalla worked in Punjabi movies like Mahaul Theek Hai, Jija Ji, Jihne Mera Dil Luteya, Power cut, Kabaddi Once Again, Apan Phir Milange, Mel Kara De Rabba, Carry On Jatta, Jatt and Juliet, and Jatt Airways.
+In some Punjabi films, he always spoke with different Takia Klams, such as Mein Taa Bhannduu Bullan Naal Akhrote, Je Chandigarh Dhaijoo Pinda Warga Taa Rehjooo and Dhillon Ne Kaalaa Cot Aiven Ni Payeya.
+He stated that through his art, he highlighted social taboos like abortion, drugs and unemployment.

 Other ventures

-Bhalla served as the brand ambassador for Atulaya Healthcare, a prominent provider of diagnostic and imaging services in Northern India.
-He participated in television commercials, press campaigns, and promotional events for the brand.
-These advertising campaigns were created and managed by Antraajaal, a branding and marketing agency based in Chandigarh, which also handled Bhalla's television advertisements and social media promotions for Atulaya Healthcare.
+Bhalla served as a brand ambassador for Atulaya Healthcare, a leading diagnostic and imaging services provider in North India.
+He appeared in television commercials, press campaigns, and promotional events for the brand.
+The advertising campaigns were conceptualised and executed by Antraajaal, a Chandigarh-based branding and marketing agency, which managed Bhalla's television advertisements and social media promotions for Atulaya Healthcare.

-Additionally, Bhalla was appointed as the brand ambassador for Punjab Agricultural University (PAU), where he supported the promotion of the university's agricultural research and outreach programs.
-Even after his retirement, Bhalla remained closely involved with PAU, helping the university connect with farmers and raise awareness about agricultural development.
+In addition, Bhalla was also appointed as the brand ambassador for Punjab Agricultural University (PAU), where he promoted the university's agricultural research and outreach initiatives.
+Even after his retirement, he remained actively associated with PAU, helping the institution connect with farmers and spread awareness on agricultural development.

 Controversy

-In his 2003 album Chhankata, Bhalla faced criticism from certain ragi jathas, who accused him of mocking them and raised strong objections to the content.
-As a result, an apology was issued by the artists and producers of the album.
-Similarly, his 2009 album Mithe Pochey provoked anger from village leaders in various Punjab villages due to its satirical portrayal of them.
-Bhalla was also reportedly assaulted by Punjab government officials in response to his satire targeting the government.
+In his album Chhankata in 2003, Bhalla was accused by certain ragi jathas of making mockery of them and raised strong objections to his album.
+An apology was issued by the artists and producer of the album.
+His 2009 album Mithe Pochey also faced ire of Nambardaars of various villages in Punjab for his satire on them.
+He was allegedly assaulted by Punjab government officials due to his satire on government.

 Personal life and death

-Bhalla was married to Paramdeep Bhalla, a fine arts teacher.
-The couple had two children, including Pukhraj Bhalla.
+Bhalla was married to Paramdeep Bhalla, a teacher of fine arts.
+Their marriage produced two children, one of who is Pukhraj Bhalla.

-Bhalla died at Fortis Hospital on 22 August 2025 at the age of 65, following complications from a stroke.
+Bhalla died on 22 August 2025, at the age of 65.
+He died at Fortis Hospital in Mohali, Punjab, following complications from a stroke.
 It was reported that Bhalla had suffered the stroke on 20 August 2025 and was admitted to the hospital shortly thereafter.

-His remains were cremated in a ceremony on 23 August 2025 at the Balongi Cremation Ground in Mohali.
-Family, friends, and colleagues from the Punjabi entertainment industry gathered to pay their respects.
+Bhalla's remains were cremated during a ceremony on 23 August 2025, at the Balongi Cremation Ground in Mohali, where family, friends and colleagues from the Punjabi entertainment industry gathered to pay their respects.